illinoisdata/kishu/README.md

 ## Configuring Kishu

 Kishu can be configured through editing the `~/.kishu/config.ini` file.
-A full list of configurable options can be found [here](https://github.com/illinoisdata/kishu/blob/main/docs/src/supported_libraries.rst).
+A full list of configurable options can be found [here](https://github.com/illinoisdata/kishu/blob/main/docs/src/usage.rst).

 ## Coverage

 The list of libraries that Kishi is compatible with can be found [here](https://github.com/illinoisdata/kishu/blob/main/docs/src/supported_libraries.rst).

+## Limitations

+There are certain objects and cases for which Kishu may fail to correctly checkpoint.
+You can learn more about them [here](https://github.com/illinoisdata/kishu/blob/main/docs/src/unsupported_cases.rst).

 ## Learn More